Suppose you want to write down the laws of physics. How would you go about it?

 The rule here is that given the initial and final locations of the train in some short time interval, the train moves in a way that minimizes the total action of its trajectory—which implies by basic principles of calculus that small variations of the path have to leave the action unchanged.

 Imagine if you are walking from your house to a shop.
-You leave your house and 9 am, and you need to be at the shop at exactly 10 am.
-You don't like walking too quickly, because it expends too energy.
+You leave your house at 9 am, and you need to be at the shop at exactly 10 am.
+You don't like walking too quickly, because it expends too much energy.
 On the other hand, if it's a bit chilly you might also prefer to spend more time in sunny areas, and less time in shady areas.
 What would you do?
 If you want to maximize your happiness (or minimize your unhappiness), you would compromise by walking more quickly in the shade than in the sun.
 Similarly, if we fancifully suppose that the train had a soul and that it preferred to spend more time up high (so long as it gets to its destination on time), we would then have an explanation for why the train lingers at the higher parts of the track.
 More generally, when the potential energy is higher the kinetic energy is less—one can prove that the total energy is conserved.

 - Hamiltonian mechanics: The fundamental concept here is that all parameters in physics come in ``conjugate'' pairs.
 For example, for a regular particle, the conjugate variable to the position is the momentum , while the conjugate variable to momentum is minus the position, .
 (That minus sign is important: without it conservation laws wouldn't work properly.)
 The variable which is conjugate to time is known as the "Hamiltonian" —this turns out to be nothing other than the total energy of the system (kinetic plus potential).
 It turns out that if you know the Hamiltonian as a function of the positions and their conjugate momenta, you can work out everything that happens.
 You work out the equations of motion with the rule (called "Hamilton's equations" that the change of a parameter with respect to time, equals the change of the energy with respect to the conjugate variable.
 In other words: